-St. Johns County has twelve (13) ALS transport units staffed 24 hours a day, 7 days a week.
+St. Johns County has ALS transport units staffed 24 hours a day, 7 days a week.
 SJC Fire Rescue does maintain spare units that can be put into service in an emergency or be used if another unit breaks down.
 Disaster survivors in serious or critical condition can be transported outside the area by helicopters.

-Seriously ill or injured victims in a disaster will be transported immediately to one of the following hospitals, depending on location: Flagler Hospital, Baptist South or Beaches and Memorial stand-alone Emergency Room - Julington Creek.
+Seriously ill or injured victims in a disaster will be transported immediately to one of the following hospitals, depending on location: UF Health St. Johns Hospital, Baptist South, Ascension St. Vincents, one of the stand-alone Emergency Rooms or even to one of the hospitals in Jacksonville.